 Short Bio

-E Morales-Williams, Ph.D. (they/she), is an author, educator, healing justice practitioner, youth advocate, and grower.
-For over 20 years they have developed healing-based social justice curriculum for youth and adults, creating courses, programming, and trainings for grassroots organizations, community centers, high schools, and colleges/universities.
+E Morales-Williams, Ph.D. (they/she), is an author, educator, artist, and land steward.
+For over 20 years they have developed creative healing-based social justice curriculum for youth and adults, creating courses, programming, and trainings for grassroots organizations, community centers, high schools, and colleges/universities.

 Long Bio